IGetMail - How to Setup Exchange Server 2010

 Active Directory Domain Services will present information about the changes it will make to your server.
 Review this information and press Next.

 Now the installation will scan your configuration and inform you if there are any pre-requisites that you have not fulfilled.
 If the Active Directory Installation presents an errors, correct these at this time and then repeat the installation.
-Once the Setup program indicates that you have met all pre-requisite, then press the Install button to start the installation process.
+Once the Setup program indicates that you have met all pre-requisites, then press the Install button to start the installation process.

 The setup program will now install Active Directory on your Server.